 UK Economic Outlook

-Download our full report below for additional insights on the UK economic outlook, as well as analysis on trends in corporate liquidations, payments performance, and impacts to the UK from the wider global economy.
+Download our full UK Industry report below for additional insights on the UK economic outlook, a deep dive on trends in corporate liquidations and payments performance, as well as recommendations from our expert economist team.

 The UK country risk rating is maintained at DB2d.
 However, it is important to note that this would be downgraded in the event of a no-deal Brexit.